-Table 103: Development Objectives, Strategies, Programmes and Projects: Financial Management
+Table 101: Development Objectives, Strategies, Programmes and Projects: Financial Management

 Strategic Objectives Outcome Indicators Strategies Programmes Projects To monitor, evaluate and improve the financial viability of the Nketoana local municipality as measured in terms of the key indicators of the Municipal Planning and Performance Management Regulations, 2001 100% of the municipality's capital budget actually spent on capital projects by the closing of the 2013/14 financial year; Not exceeding the operating budget No unauthorized, fruitless, irregular, wasteful or fruitless expenditure by the closing of the 2013/14 financial year 2% of a municipality's budget actually spent on implementing its workplace skills plan (Target of 2% of the operating budget include formal skills training to staff and Councilors, learnerships and bursaries to members of the public); and financial viability as expressed by the following ratios: Debt coverage Outstanding service debtors to revenue Cost coverage Outcome 9: The Municipality's financial strategy is captured in its Financial Plan.
-It focuses on the aims of Outcome 9, namely: Revenue enhancement Credit and debt control A clean audit by 2014 Control over operating expenditure to prevent overexpenditure Ensure that 100% of the allocated capital budget is spent Allocate at least 5% of the operating budget to repairs and maintenance Effective and efficient supply chain and asset management Revenue Enhancement: Improving on debt collection by recovering R45 million of R120 million.
+It focuses on the aims of Outcome 9, namely: Revenue enhancement Credit and debt control A clean audit by 2014 Control over operating expenditure to prevent over- expenditure Ensure that 100% of the allocated capital budget is spent Allocate at least 5% of the operating budget to repairs and maintenance Effective and efficient supply chain and asset management Revenue Enhancement: Improving on debt collection by recovering R45 million of R120 million.
 Asset Management: Ensure the proper management of assets.
-Financial Controls: Develop and implement internal controls.
-Clear all errors on the audit report.
-1. Revenue Enhancement 2.
-Budget and Treasury Management 3.
-Supply Chain and Asset Management 4.
-Financial Management Revenue Enhancement Annual Stock take
+Revenue Enhancement Budget and Treasury Management Supply Chain and Asset Management Financial Management Revenue Enhancement Annual Stock take